 15. What is Time Dilation?

 According to special relativity, two properly functioning clocks next to each other will stay synchronized.
 Even if they were to be far away from each other, they'd stay synchronized if they didn't move relative to each other.
 But if one clock moves away from the other, the moving clock will tick slower than the stationary clock, as measured in the inertial reference frame of the stationary clock.
 This slowing due to motion is called "time dilation."
 If you move at 99% of the speed of light, then your time slows by a factor of 7 relative to stationary clocks.
-In addition, you are 7 times thinner than when you are stationary, and you are 7 times heavier.
-If you move at 99.9%, then you slow by a factor of 22.
+Your mass increases by this amount.
+In addition, you are 7 times thinner along your direction of motion than when you were stationary.
+If you move at 99.9%, then your aging process slows by a factor of 22.

 Time dilation is about two synchronized clocks getting out of synchrony due either to their relative motion or due to their being in different gravitational fields.
 Time dilation due to difference in constant speeds is described by Einstein's special theory of relativity.
-The general theory of relativity describes a second kind of time dilation, one due to different accelerations and different gravitational influences.
+Time dilation due to difference in acceleration or difference in travel through gravitational fields is described by Einstein's general theory of relativity.
 Suppose your twin's spaceship travels to and from a star one light year away.
 It takes light from your Earth-based flashlight two years to go there and back.
-But if the spaceship is fast, your twin can make the trip in less than two years, according to his own clock.
+But if the spaceship is fast, your twin brother can make the trip in less than two years, according to his own clock.
 Does he travel the distance in less time than it takes light to travel that distance?
-No, according to your clock he takes more than two years, and so is slower than light.
+No, according to your clock on Earth he takes more than two years, and so is slower than light.